 The inspector will make three attempts to contact you.
 After the third attempt, the inspector will leave a letter on your property, notifying you that your address will be returned to the inspection queue.

 When an appointment time is agreed upon, the applicant or another adult who lived at the property must be present.
 When the inspector arrives, look for official FEMA identification.
 The badge should include an identification number and a photo of the inspector.
 If a badge is not readily visible, ask the inspector to see it.

 Authorized inspectors will only confirm personal detailed information that has been provided previously during the registration process.
 FEMA inspectors will never ask for money, for bank account information, or for a Social Security number.
 If someone tells you he or she is a FEMA inspector and asks you these questions, notify your local authorities.

 Inspectors can only inspect addresses they are assigned. ?

-The inspector will ask for identification and proof of ownership and occupancy (for homeowners) and occupancy only (for renters).
+The inspector will ask you for identification and proof of ownership and occupancy if you are a homeowner and occupancy only if you are a renter.
 You can speed up the process by having the appropriate documents on hand:

 - A photo ID such as a driver's license or passport.

-- A lease, rent receipt, utility bill or other document confirming the home was the primary residence
+- A lease, rent receipt, utility bill or other document confirming the home was your primary residence

 - A pay stub or similar document showing the address of the damaged home